care guide

 STEP TWO

-Clean your wellies with soapy water
+Clean your wellies with tepid water

 Boots drying on a rack